michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/dataframe2_pred_performance.png)

-Based on the prediction results, we also built and backtested three long-short trading strategy for S&P 500 Index, and the hypothetical performance of the strategies is compared with S&P 500 Index and shown below.
+Based on the prediction results, we built and backtested three long-short trading strategies, and the hypothetical performance of the strategies are shown below.

 ![alt text](plots/figure1_strategy_performance.png)